diddyjax19/QuizIT/README.md

   ![Game](assets/screenshots/Quizarea.png)

-- __The Option section__
+- __The Welcome Area__

-  - - When the user chooses an option, he or she will will be able to see their response.
-If it is incorrect, the response will be highlighted in red, and if it is correct, it will be highlighted in green.
+  - - This is the First page,the page contains instructions on how to play the game and .

   ![Question](assets/screenshots/optionsarea.png)